selevinia/spring-boot-autoconfigure-tarantool/README.md

 # Spring boot Autoconfigure for using Tarantool database and Spring Data Tarantool

-This project provides Spring Boot auto-configurations that allow you to work with Tarantool database in your Spring Boot applications in synchronous style.
+This project provides Spring Boot auto-configurations that allow you to work with Tarantool database in your Spring Boot applications.

 ## How to use in your project

-To add the starter to a Maven-based project, add the following dependency:
+To add Spring Boot Tarantool Autoconfigure to a Maven-based project, add the following dependency:

 ```maven
 <dependencies>